cosmos/sdk-tutorials/voter/troubleshoot-poll.md

 There are two parts to unlocking the voter app.

 1. Click the **Locked** element on the front-end app to expose the lock icon, and then click the lock icon.
 Enter the password you created when you named your wallet `voter` in the [Sign in as Alice](./voter/#sign-in-as-alice) step.
-2. Make sure that your blockchain app is running in the terminal window where you launched the voter app with the `starport serve` command.
+2. Make sure that your blockchain app is running in the terminal window where you launched the voter app with the `starport chain serve` command.
 If the app is not running, launch it again.
-Run the `starport serve` command in the `voter` directory.
+Run the `starport chain serve` command in the `voter` directory.

 ### Building proto... cannot build app errors